 Premieres and commissions include those by the St. Lawrence String Quartet, the Molinari String Quartet, the Penderecki String Quartet, the Atlantic String Quartet, the Thunder Bay Symphony, Victoria Symphony, the Saskatoon Symphony, the Winnipeg Youth Symphony, the Manitoba Chamber Orchestra, the Hamilton Philharmonic Orchestra, the Koszalin State Philharmonic Orchetra of Poland, the Eckhardt-Gramatté Competition, the Manitoba Registered Music Teachers Association, The Royal Canadian College of Organists, GroundSwell, Array Music, the Hammerhead Consort, Ensemble Mondetta, Duo Concertante, the Agassiz Music Festival, soprano Valdine Anderson, cellist Paul Marleyn, violist Dan Scholz and other chamber groups and soloists.
 His music has been presented throughout Canada, in the United States, Europe and the former Soviet Union.
 CDs of David’s music, recorded on the Vienna Modern Masters and Arktos labels, are available through the Canadian Music Centre.

-David Scott is married to Laurel Howard, violist, teacher and administrator, and they have two children, a quasi-beagle and two freshwater snails.
-He lives and works in Winnipeg.
+David Scott is married to Laurel Howard, violist, teacher and administrator.
+They have two children and both are emerging professional musicians: Zander Howard-Scott and Elena Howard-Scott.
+David Raphael Scott lives and works in Winnipeg.